BPP-Education-Group/bpp-technical-test/README.md

 5. Deploy your Terraform code to the BPP Interviews AWS Account using credentials supplied during the interview.
 6. Commit and push your code changes to the remote branch.

-## Part 3 - Recursive Text Search Script
+## Part 3 - Shell Scripting: Recursive Text Search

 ### Acceptance Criteria